sarahbellum/Canvas-Flowmap-Layer/README.md

 The **Canvas-Flowmap-Layer** extends the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) (Esri JSAPI) to map the flow of objects from an origin point to a destination point by using a Bezier curve.
 Esri graphics are translated to pixel space so that rendering for the points and curves are mapped to an [HTMLCanvasElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement).

-If you are looking for LeafletJS support, there is a **Canvas-Flowmap-Layer** plugin available at [jwasilgeo/Leaflet.Canvas-Flowmap-Layer](https://www.github.com/jwasilgeo/Leaflet.Canvas-Flowmap-Layer).
+If you are looking for **LeafletJS support**, there is a **Canvas-Flowmap-Layer** plugin available at [jwasilgeo/Leaflet.Canvas-Flowmap-Layer](https://www.github.com/jwasilgeo/Leaflet.Canvas-Flowmap-Layer).

 Check out our [presentation from **NACIS 2017**](https://www.youtube.com/watch?v=cRPx-BfBtv0).